Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/Results.md

 A more interesting result is obtained considering the most central nodes, i.e the node related to the maximum degree score.
 This information could be used also as validity check of the structured.
 As in the `SymptomsNet` case (ref.
 [SymptomsNet](./SymptomsNet.md)), we expect a reasonable interpretation of the most central nodes.
-These results are showed in the yellow box in Fig. [2](../../../../img/degree.png).
+These results are shown in the yellow box in Fig. [2](../../../../img/degree.png).

 The most central node for the SNP node type is the [rs113488022](https://www.ncbi.nlm.nih.gov/snp/rs113488022), well known gene-mutation validated by 72 public research.
 This SNP is related to a wide range of cancer diseases and its clinical significance has been proved in different studies.